Please note, your browser is out of date.

 Relevant Experience

-Litigation in sanctions cases of other kinds, especially in financial liability processes before the Court of Auditors.
+Litigation in other sanctioning proceedings, particularly cases of financial liability before the Portuguese Court of Auditors.